bragagnololu/bibliometrix2bib/README.md

 # bibliometrix2bib
-This repository contains a Python function that converts a .xlsx bibliometrix file to a .bib file.
+This repository contains a Python function that converts a .xlsx bibliometrix file from R to a .bib file.
 Then, it can be imported in reference managers, such as Mendeley (other reference managers were not tested).

 ## 1 Inputs